rameshghutukade/trial.1/README.md

-This project is trial purpose.
+This project is for trial purpose.